A Step to Decouple Optimization in 3DGS: More Pipeline Variants with AdamW-GS or Experiments on Different Datasets

 \subsection{Deformable Beta Splatting with AdamW-GS}

-Deformable Beta Splatting (DBS) \citep{liu2025deformable} shares a similar pipeline design and same loss with 3DGSMCMC \citep{kheradmand20243d}, as both are formulated under the Stochastic Gradient Langevin Dynamics framework.
-Unlike 3DGSMCMC, DBS replaces the Gaussian kernel with the Beta kernel $\mathcal{B}(\boldsymbol{p}; \boldsymbol{\theta}_i)$ and introduces the Spherical Beta function to better represent complex geometries and diverse appearance attributes.
+Deformable Beta Splatting (DBS) \citep{liu2025deformable} shares a similar pipeline design and the same loss as 3DGS-MCMC \citep{kheradmand20243d}, as both are formulated within the Stochastic Gradient Langevin Dynamics framework.
+Unlike 3DGS-MCMC, DBS replaces the Gaussian kernel with the Beta kernel $\mathcal{B}(\boldsymbol{p}; \boldsymbol{\theta}_i)$ and introduces a Spherical Beta function to better represent complex geometries and diverse appearance attributes.
 Consequently, the rendering process is reformulated as shown in Eq.~\ref{eq::dbs}.

-Consistent with our experiments on 3DGSMCMC, we apply AdamW-GS to DBS, and the results are summarized in Table~\ref{tab::dbs}.
-Across eight of the nine scenes (excluding Treehill), we observe clear improvements in reconstruction quality when using AdamW-GS.
+Consistent with our experiments on 3DGS-MCMC, we apply AdamW-GS to DBS, and the results are summarized in Table~\ref{tab::dbs}.
+Across eight of the nine scenes, excluding Treehill, we observe clear improvements in reconstruction quality when using AdamW-GS.
 For the Treehill scene, however, we find that DBS suffers from pronounced overfitting and triggers early stopping prematurely.
-Meanwhile, we observe that during the densification stage, $N_d$ has been early closed to zero, indicating that DAR cannot effectively exert its intended effect in this scenario.
+Meanwhile, we observe that during the densification stage, $N_d$ has been closed early to zero, indicating that DAR cannot effectively exert its intended effect in this scenario.
 Our method may be less effective in such heavily overfitting scenario.